jygaooooo/fmriha.readthedocs.io/README.md

 ## License information

-`fMRI-HA` is distributed under the BSD 3-Clause "New" or "Revised" License.
+`fMRI-HA` is distributed under the MIT License.

-Please see the LICENSE file in the `fMRI-HA` repository for the full license text.
+Please see the [LICENSE](https://github.com/SinofWarth/GonglabHyperAligement/blob/main/LICENSE) file in the `fMRI-HA` repository for the full license text.